City Guide for: Sarnia, Ontario, Canada

 Grand Bend

-Grand Bend is a popular beach town on the shores of Lake Huron.
-Known for its beautiful sandy beach, vibrant main street, and lively atmosphere, it's a perfect summer day trip destination.
-Enjoy swimming, sunbathing, shopping, dining, and evening entertainment.
+Grand Bend is a popular beach town on the shores of Lake Huron, known for its beautiful sandy beach, vibrant main street, and lively atmosphere.
+It's a perfect spot for a classic summer day trip, offering swimming, sunbathing, water sports, and a variety of shops and restaurants.
+The Huron Country Playhouse also offers excellent theatrical performances.

 Travel Time